Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Simulation Results

 \section{Simulation Results}

 \GF[1]{GF(#1)}

-The proposed decoding algorithm has been implemented in Sage v6.9 \cite{stein_sagemath_????}, and is available for download at \url{http://jsrn.dk/code-for-articles}.
-The implementation uses the punctured module described in \cref{ssec:punctured} and computes the weak Popov form using the Mulders--Storjohann algorithm \cite{mulders_lattice_2003}.
+The proposed decoding algorithm has been conceptually implemented in Sage v8.0 \cite{stein_sagemath_????}, and is available for download at \url{http://jsrn.dk/code-for-articles}.
+The implementation follows the approach of \cref{sec:pade}, computing a solution basis using the Mulders--Storjohann algorithm \cite{mulders_lattice_2003}.
 The asymptotic complexity of the implementation is therefore $O(\ell^3s^2n^2)$.

 To evaluate the failure probability, we have selected a range of code and decoding parameters and run the algorithm for a large number of random errors.
-More precisely, for each set of parameters, and each decoding radius $\tau$, we have created $N$ random errors of weight exactly $\tau$ and attempted to decode a received word $\vec r = \vec c + \vec e$ for some randomly chosen $\vec c$ (though, of course, \cref{prop:power_gao_inv} implies that shifting by $\vec c$ makes no difference).
-We have limited the decoding radii used to being $\floor{\tau_\Pow(s,\ell)} + \{-1,0,1\}$. $N$ was either $10^5$ or $10^6$ for a given parameter set.
+More precisely, for each set of parameters, and each decoding radius $\tau$, we have created $N = 10^5$ random errors of weight exactly $\tau$ and attempted to decode a received word $\vec r = \vec c + \vec e$ for some randomly chosen $\vec c$ (though, of course, \cref{prop:power_gao_inv} implies that shifting by $\vec c$ makes no difference).
+We have limited the decoding radii used to being $\floor{\tau_\Pow(s,\ell)} + \{-1,0,1\}$.
 The results are listed as \cref{tbl:simulation}.

 As is evident, $\tau_\Pow(s,\ell)$ very clearly describes the number of errors we can rely on correcting: the probability of failing appears to decay exponentially with $\tau_\Pow(s,\ell) - \errs$, as we might expect if extrapolating from the bound of \cref{prop:failure_prob_23}.
 In fact, the failure probability is so low that it is difficult to observe failing cases for randomly selected errors.